Marsh Temporalities (2025)

 Field recordings, microscopy, projections, sound platform

-Marsh Temporalities is a two-channel audiovisual installation with footage projected onto a sound platform fitted with vibrating transducer speakers, and onto the connected wall.
-This research-focused, time-keeping project combines site-specific footage, microscopy imaging, and soundscapes of underwater and underground recordings from salt marsh locations around Jamaica Bay, created for Data Through Design’s group exhibition at BRIC in Brooklyn.
-NY.
+Marsh Temporalities is a two-channel film and audiovisual installation.
+This research-focused, time-keeping project combines site-specific footage, microscopy imaging, and soundscapes of underwater and underground recordings from salt marsh locations around Jamaica Bay, in Queens, New York.

 Full Two-Channel Film (above)